beado123/mobile/README.md

 ### Repositry Page
 * Lists all the repositries of the user, can star or unstar a repositry.
-* When pressing the grey star to start the repositry, the color of star changes to yellow.
+* When pressing the grey star to star the repositry, the color of star changes to yellow.

 <img src="app/img/IMG_1639.PNG" height="400">   <img src="app/img/IMG_1659.PNG" height="400">